DJI Inspire 2 Short Review (Zenmuse X5S)

 For now, there are three cameras that are compatible with this drone although DJI has stated more are on the way.
 Both cameras will have their own live video feed, you will be able to switch between feeds or you can connect two controllers to the drone, one will control the drone while the other controls the second camera.

 This is the cheaper of the two cameras available for the Inspire 2.
 It still costs quite a sum but it is one of the best camera drones on the market.
-It features a 20 megapixel 1- inch sensor along with a maximum ISO range of12800 for stills and 6400 for video.
-It has 84° field of view and with its DJI designed lens, it captures stunning aerial imagery.
+It features a 20-megapixel 1- inch sensor along with a maximum ISO range of12800 for stills and 6400 for video.
+It has an 84° field of view and with its DJI-designed lens, it captures stunning aerial imagery.
 Along with the inspire 2’s extremely powerful image processing system, the CineCore 2.0 (more on this later) the camera’s capabilities are even more enhanced.
-It can record video footage at 4k/60 MPEG-4 and 4k/30 HEVC at 100Mbps that will impress even professional cinematographers.
+It can record video footage at 4k/60 MPEG-4 and 4k/30 HEVC at 100Mbps which will impress even professional cinematographers.